vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 Preinstallation requirements:

-- Armian 5.1 or newer with Kernel 3.10 or higher
+- Armbian 5.1 or newer with Kernel 3.10 or higher
 - Debian Jessie (might work elsewhere with some modifications)
 - root access